12 January 2012

 Tip: Go in pairs, couples generally have a shorter waiting time, as compared to groups of 4 or more.

 Then, there's the much reviled 10% service charge.
-You actually have to queue and order your own food at the cashier, so understandably, some may feel it's not justified.
+At Wild Honey (Cafe), you actually have to queue and order your own food at the cashier, so understandably, some may feel it's not justified.
 Personally, I feel the service charge is for them to bring your food, clear the tables, and to call you from the waiting list when a table is available, so I'm alright to pay a little extra.

 I would personally visit again, (and have), but I suggest going at non-peak periods, to reduce your waiting time.

-Update: Their new outlet at Scotts Square is actually more spacious, so the waiting time is much shorter...
+Update Apr-2012: The new Wild Honey (Cafe) outlet at Scotts Square, which opened in December 2011, is actually more spacious, so the waiting time is much shorter...
 Plus they accept reservations!
 Also, they actually have service here...
 As in the staff actually serve you and take orders.
 Plus, the overall ambience is much nicer.
 If possible, visit this outlet instead.

 European 01